Dirac quantum criticality in twisted double bilayer transition metal dichalcogenides: Conclusions

 We have argued that the continuous transition from the Dirac semimetal to the antiferromagnetic insulator exhibits emergent relativistic symmetry and belongs to the (2+1)D Gross-Neveu-Heisenberg universality class.
 For samples with twist angles just above the critical value at ambient conditions, uniaxial or hydrostatic pressure provides a highly sensitive and experimentally accessible tuning knob to drive the semimetal-to-insulator transition.
 With finite heterostrain, the Dirac cones are gapped already in the noninteracting limit.
 Consequently, the critical behavior at the lowest temperatures follows conventional (2+1)D Heisenberg universality, crossing over to (2+1)D Gross-Neveu-Heisenberg behavior above the strain-induced gap, provided this gap is small compared to the microscopic energy scale.

-These theoretical predictions can be directly tested in hole-doped twisted double bilayer TMDs with a valence band edge at the $\boldsymbol{\Gamma}$ point, such as twisted double bilayer WSe$2$~\cite{pan23}.
+These theoretical predictions can be directly tested in hole-doped twisted double bilayer TMDs with a valence band edge at the $\boldsymbol{\Gamma}$ point.
 In particular, our results suggest that the insulating state observed experimentally in twisted double bilayer WSe$_2$~\cite{ma24} is a Néel-type antiferromagnet with a spin-density wavelength set by the moiré scale.
 This substantial enhancement of the wavelength compared to conventional Néel antiferromagnets may enable direct imaging of the spin-density modulation using advanced nanoscale magnetometry techniques, including spin-resolved scanning tunneling microscopy~\cite{bergmann14}, nitrogen-vacancy-center magnetometry~\cite{hong13}, and potentially nanoSQUID devices~\cite{martinez17, rog25} or advanced magnetic force microscopy~\cite{schmidt24}.
-Pressure experiments on samples with twist angles just above the critical angle at ambient conditions could further test our predictions for the power-law scaling of the order parameter, $m_\text{AFM} \propto (p - p_\mathrm{c})^\beta$, with an unusually large exponent $\beta \approx 1.21$ compared to the conventional (2+1)D Heisenberg universality class.
+Pressure experiments on samples with twist angles just above the ambient-condition critical angle could further test our predictions for the power-law scaling of the order parameter, $m_\text{AFM} \propto (p - p_\mathrm{c})^\beta$, with an unusually large exponent $\beta \approx 1.21$ compared to the conventional (2+1)D Heisenberg universality class.
 Transport experiments could likewise probe the predicted gap scaling, $\Delta \propto (p - p_\mathrm{c})^{\nu z}$, with $\nu \approx 1.20$ and $z = 1$.
-Such measurements would establish the first direct experimental realization of a relativistic fermionic universality class.
+Ultrafast optical techniques~\cite{wu24, mitra25} may enable tests of the predicted crossover from Gross-Neveu-Heisenberg to Heisenberg universality, reflected in the frequency scaling of the dynamical spin structure at low temperatures in weakly strained samples.